rhomobile/rhomobile-docs/eb/en/edge/api/NativeMenubar.md

 ####Type
 <span class='text-info'>HASH</span>
 ####Description

-<p>Defined behavior of the Right menu button for Windows Mobile applications.
-This takes the same HASH as a menu item {label: &lsquo;Right Button&rsquo;, action: &lsquo;javascript: alert(&ldquo;You pressed the right button&rdquo;);&rsquo;}.
+Defined behavior of the Right menu button for Windows Mobile applications.
+This takes the same HASH as a menu item {label: 'Right Button', action: 'javascript: alert("You pressed the right button");'}.
 If your menu is using menu items via mainMenu, then be sure to not set an action for the mainButton.
-Setting an action for the mainButton will cause the mainMenu setting to be ignored.</p>
+Setting an action for the mainButton will cause the mainMenu setting to be ignored.
 ####Access